iGyanendraYadav/nextOne/README.md

-This project is deployed on GitHub but there is  some issues.
+This is made using Next Js.

-I will fix it later and will update the ReadMe file too.
+I will update it later.